Emperor Rosko. A Caroline publicity shot.

 we could get away with it these days.
 I think the current station managers would have fits, don't you?

 ‘Emperor Rosko's DJ Book’, Everest Books, 1976.
-An updated digital edition is available to download from roskogear.com.
+An updated digital edition was made available some years later via the Emperor website.

 The French TV report is available on YouTube.
 There is also a video of Rosko